kali-mx/BlogContent/Dawn2_BOF.md

 # Exploitation Guide for Dawn2
 ## Summary
-### This machine is running a couple of servers, both of which are vulnerable to a stack-based buffer overflow that leads to remote code execution.
+### This machine is running a couple of servers, vulnerable to a stack-based buffer overflow that leads to remote code execution.
 One of the servers is leaked from a website and grants the attacker local privileges on the target.
 The second server, running as root, is then leaked from the target itself and grants the attacker a root shell when exploited.
 ## Enumeration

+### Ports Open 80,1435,1985
 ``` bash
 nmap -sCV -v -T4 -p- <IP> --open